Teaching

 Code: MENG-25610/35610

-Room: University of Chicago NOTE: Because of Covid-19 the course has been taught online using Zoom
+Room: NOTE: Because of Covid-19 the course is remote

 Class: Winter 2021, TTh 6-7:20pm (US central)